VideoExpertsGroup/VXG.Media.SDK.iOS/MediaSDK/README.md

 ## About SDK
 SDK consists of two modules:
-- Media Player - for playback of media files and streams
+- Player SDK - for playback of media files and streams
-- Media Encoder - for live video broadcasting from mobile device
+- Encoder SDK - for live video broadcasting from mobile device

-SDK can be used for IPTV, iOS client of surveillance system, IP camera viewer, TV player, OTT clients and other kinds of applications with video playback.
+Player module can be used for IPTV, iOS client of surveillance system, IP camera viewer, TV player, OTT clients and other kinds of applications with video playback.
+Encoding module can be used for any kind of mobile video broadcasting: home surveillance, social networks, etc.
 Source code of samples can be provided.

+## Documentation
+The full SDK documentation can be found here - https://github.com/VideoExpertsGroup/VXG.Media.SDK.iOS/tree/master/Documentation.

-## Media Player
+## Player SDK
    Main features:
    * **Low latency for network streams** – Special API controls playback latency and buffering in every module.
    * **Multi-channel support** – Support of simultaneous connection to several video sources.